-A Hunt for Monster Northerns on the Yukon River Story and photo by Marcus Weiner “On my planet, we have a sun.”
-It’s pushing 90 degrees, Alaska is on fire, and we are on a hunt for t
+A Hunt for Monster Yukon River Pike Story and photo by Marcus Weiner “On my planet, we have a sun.”
+It’s pushing 90 degrees, Alaska is on fire, and we are on a hunt for the monster p

 Story and photos by JD Richey Okay, so most spring fishing opportunities are still a ways off, but there is definitely light at the end of the tunnel.
 One of the first viable fisheries that ope